semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 1. Find an open comment created by Semgrep AppSec Platform in your pull request or merge request:
     ![Screenshot of Semgrep AppSec Platform comment in GitLab](/img/semgrep-app-comment-gitlab.png#md-width)

 2. In a subsequent comment, reply with the corresponds with the action you want to take.
-If necessary, ensure that you substitute the colored placeholder `<comment>` with text to help the reader understand why the status of a comment is ignored:
+If necessary, ensure that you substitute the colored placeholder `<COMMENT>` with text to help the reader understand why the finding has been triaged as **ignored**:

     | Comment | Description |
     | - | - |